FlyingEwok/MinecraftSplitscreenSteamdeck/README.md

 # Minecraft Splitscreen Steam Deck & Linux Installer

 This project provides an easy way to set up splitscreen Minecraft on Steam Deck and Linux using PollyMC.
-It supports 1–4 players, controller detection, and seamless integration with Steam and your desktop environment.
+It supports 1–4 players, controller detection, and seamless integration with Steam Game Mode and your desktop environment.

 ## Features
 - Launch 1–4 Minecraft instances in splitscreen mode